rs0les/rs0les/README.md

 ---

-- IT admin.
+- Network Engineer
-- Aspiring cloud person.
-- Automation enthusiast.
+- Automation Enthusiast.
 - Beard-haver
 - Possibly just a collection of scripts in a trench coat and sunglasses.